sagc-bioinformatics/mgikit/docs/pages/reformat.md

 ## Introduction

 This functionality is performed with the command `reformat`.
-It is to reformat reads demultiplexed by `splitBarcode` tool provided by MGI into illumia format and generates quality reports explained at [mgikit reports page](/mgikit/demultiplex#demultipexing-reports-section).
+It is to reformat reads demultiplexed by `splitBarcode` tool or raw fastq provided by MGI into illumia format and generates quality reports explained at [mgikit reports page](/mgikit/demultiplex#demultipexing-reports-section).

 This command should be used for each sample separately (either paired-end or single-end). if you have multiple samples, you need to process each of them individually.

+## Considerations

+- If the sample barcode available in the read header (header ends with `*:N:0:********`). this barcode will be used.
+- In case raw data provided and no barcode information, if the user provide sample barcode, it will be written into the header.
+- If the user does not provide sample barcode or the reads don't include the sample barcode in the header, there will be no mismatches considered in the quality reports.
+- If the data does not fit MGI format or splitBarcode outputs, the reformat might not be relaiable.

 ## Command arguments